Impact Case Study – Productivity Commission Inequality Report 2018

-Life Course Centre research was prominently featured in the Productivity Commission’s latest report on the state of inequality in Australia.
-The 2018 report cites work from a range of Centre Chief Investigators, Partner Investigators, Research Fellows and Affiliates.
-This demonstrates the power of our research to inform such an important discussion on inequality and its social impacts.
+Life Course Centre research was prominently featured in the Productivity Commission’s 2018 report on the state of inequality in Australia.
+The report cites work from a range of Centre Chief Investigators, Partner Investigators, Research Fellows and Affiliates, highlighting the power of our research to inform such an important discussion on inequality and its social impacts.

 The 2018 report followed a previous Productivity Commission report on inequality published in 2013, which provided impetus for the establishment of the Life Course Centre in 2014.
 It was therefore gratifying to see our research represented so strongly throughout the latest report.
 Our impact on this report showcases how Life Course Centre research, including our pre-publication Working Paper Series, is informing and influencing key non-academic audiences, and shaping national policy discussions in line with the Centre’s mission.

 To have our research so heavily cited in a high-profile report on inequality from one of